 Potential causes that may support an ASD include, but are not limited to, sampling causes (ASD Type I), laboratory causes (ASD Type II), statistical evaluation causes (ASD Type III), and/or natural variation causes (ASD Type IV).
-This ASD for the BSFAP is focused on assessing whether Type IV natural variations in groundwater could be the cause of the SSLs of beryllium, cobalt, lithium, and radium 226/228 reported for groundwater collected from monitoring well MW-1603 during the March and June 2020 sampling.
+This ASD for the BSFAP is focused on assessing whether Type IV natural variations in groundwater could be the cause of the SSLs of beryllium, cobalt, and lithium reported for groundwater collected from monitoring well MW-1603 during the October 2020 sampling.

-Historical groundwater monitoring data for MW-1603 is provided in Table 1 (attached).
+Historical groundwater monitoring data for MW-1603 is provided in Table 1(attached).

-3.2 Assessment of Water Monitoring Results
+3.2 Assessment of Groundwater Monitoring Results